 President - CEO

 Paul helps direct the strategy and financial operations of the Alyssa V Phillips Foundation and leads the organization in the areas of financial management, grant management, fundraising, and corporate sponsorship.
-Paul is a parent of a 17 year old daughter diagnosed with cerebral palsy, Alyssa.
+Paul is a parent of a 17-year-old daughter diagnosed with cerebral palsy, Alyssa.
 Paul and Alyssa have attended conferences raising awareness about individuals with cerebral palsy and the Alyssa V. Phillips Foundation.

 Samatha “Sam” Myers is a “household name” in DFW Real Estate.
-For over 10 years, along with Ebby Halliday Realtors, she has assisted Texans and Transplants find their way home.
-Having taught Special Education she has seen firsthand the importance of patience, persistence, resilience and collaboration as it applies to living the ultimate life.
-Sam is a passionate advocate for independence, safety and accessibility for individuals with cerebral palsy and special needs both out in the community and at home.
+For over 10 years, along with Ebby Halliday Realtors, she has assisted Texans and Transplants to find their way home.
+Having taught Special Education she has seen firsthand the importance of patience, persistence, resilience, and collaboration as it applies to living the ultimate life.
+Sam is a passionate advocate for independence, safety, and accessibility for individuals with cerebral palsy and special needs both out in the community and at home.
 As a longtime family friend of the Phillips’ and proudly one of Alyssa’s biggest fans, it is an honor to be able to call Alyssa my Friend.
 Watching her grow and affect change in our World so that people see what it truly means to be ‘present’ and be the best they can be has been a privilege and part of my life I have always treasured. #ActuallyICan #AVPFoundation